-So you're build your own waste oil heater, and having trouble keeping it to a steady temperature using a needle valve or tap.
+You're build your own waste oil heater, and having trouble keeping it to a steady temperature using a needle valve or tap.
 It wants to increase in temperature without you even touching anything, and sometimes even turns into a chernobyl nuclear reactor.

 There are a few rules regarding burning oil.

-#1 If the heater is inside, keep the oil outside, or via versa, this well stop the oil from heating up, therefore making it more stable, just watch out for the sunshine even that will alter the flow rate.
+#1 If the heater is inside, keep the oil outside, or visa versa, this well stop the oil from heating up, therefore making it more stable, just watch out for the sunshine even that will alter the flow rate.
 So best situation is heater outside, oil inside.

-So our advice keep the heater outside and use hotwater to heat the home via radiators.
+So our advice always keep the heater outside and use hotwater to heat the home via radiators.
 Use a plumber to connect it up.
 You'll need a Ajax Valve and a open vent.

-So with a waste oil heater controller, now controls the oil flow, whether the oil gets hot or cold, it never changes the amount sent to the heater.
+So with a waste oil heater controller, now controls the oil flow, whether the oil gets hot or cold, it never changes the amount to the heater.
 By doing this, it controls the upper temperature, and with the thermostat which controls the lower temperatures.
 Customers now find they can leave their heaters going all day, all night, with this controller and it never have to check the heater, giving them total peace of mind.

 The issue I have had with gravity fed heaters, should the flame ever get low or go out, the oil would continue to flow causing an oil spill until your oil container emptied out.
 This controller turns the oil flow off, fixing these issues and turns the heater into a very stable and safe heating option.